(Note: In observance of Valentine’s Day, we’re repeating a post that originally appeared on Feb. 23, 2012.)

 And in case you’re wondering, the word “Valentine’s” in the name of the holiday is a possessive proper noun, while the word “valentines” (for the cards we get on Feb.
 14) is a plural common noun.

 “Valentine’s Day” has the possessive apostrophe because it’s a saint’s day.
-In Latin, Valentinus was the name of two early Italian saints, both of whom are commemorated on Feb.
+In Latin, Valentinus was the name of two early Italian saints commemorated on Feb.
 14.

 Published references in the Oxford English Dictionary indicate that the phrase “Valentine’s Day” was first recorded in about 1381 in Geoffrey Chaucer’s Middle English poem The Parlement of Foules: